 Are you approved or assigned a Government Funded Home Care Package?
-Many Elders, or their adult children, are ringing us and saying they HAVE a Government Funded Home Care Package…but unfortunately they don’t yet.
-What they actually have is approval for a Home Care Package and instead they are on the waiting list, or National Queue, waiting for a Home Care Package to be assigned to them.
+Many seniors, or their adult children, are ringing us and saying they HAVE a Government Funded Home Care Package…but unfortunately they don’t yet.
+What they actually have is approval for a Home Care Package and instead they are on the waiting list, or National Prioritisation Queue, waiting for a Home Care Package to be assigned to them.

 I wish the Government would write letters that were easier to understand – especially older people and their busy adult children, but they don’t – so let me explain the difference between being approved and being assigned a Home Care Package.

 There are 2 letters sent after your ACAT Assessment for a Government Subsidised Home Care Package.